unsortedlove/CodeSound-SuperCollider-Workshop/README.md

 Requirements

--A laptop (Windows/Mac/Linux) with SuperCollider installed: Download here
+- A laptop (Windows/Mac/Linux) with SuperCollider installed: Download here
 - Headphones
 - Curiosity and openness to experiment with sound